SEO

 #4: Look for 404 errors

-Check the traffic analytics, server logs and track sources of 404 page.
+Check the traffic analytics, and server logs and track sources of 404 pages.
 These 404 errors should always be enquired about.

 So, now that you know the ways in which you can deal with duplicate content issues, work accordingly to stay ahead of your competitors.